Darylcosm0/project-code-challenge-3/README.md

 Clone the repo by using the following:

-  - git clone
+- git clone:

   git@github.com:Darylcosm0/project-code-challenge-3.git

 Be patient as it creates a copy on your local machine for you.
 - Change directory to the repo folder:

   cd project-code-challenge-3

 (Optional) Open it in Visual Studio Code

     code .

 (Alternate Option) Open it in any editor of your choice.

 Hurray!
 You are one step closer to being as intelligent as Einstein.

 # Running the application
 To run the application, you can use the following steps to run the app.
-​
-- Install json-server ​install
+- Install json-server ​install.

   json-server​

 Then follow instructions here for live server to work well with json-server​
 - Run the following command to get server started:

   ​json-server --watch db.json

 - Right click on the index.html and navigate to Open With Live Server option, to open the application on your browser.